 ● plan and carry out all aspects of the workshop

 ● keep track of all expenses to be reimbursed, and submit your receipts to the Consortium

 ● write a short report summarizing the workshop

 ● carry out an evaluation of the workshop and attach completed evaluations to your report

 ● post this report or any papers or talks from the workshop on the CLTL webpage

 Each campus can submit up to 3 proposals.
 Interested candidates are urged to consult with their campus CLTL representatives before and during the writing process.

 The CLTL board will select one proposal to fund from the pool of proposals submitted.
-Deadline for submission of proposals is December 1, 2015.
-Please submit to the Consortium representative on your campus:
+Deadline for submission of proposals is February 28, 2018.
+Please submit your proposal to the Consortium representative on your campus: